AbsaOSS/spark-commons/README.md

 _StructFieldImplicits_ provides implicit methods for working with StructField objects.
 Of them, metadata methods are:

-1. Gets the metadata String value given a key
+1. Gets the metadata Option[String] value given a key

     ```scala
       structField.metadata.getOptString(key)